Jolt-Design/DB-Find-and-Replace/README.md

 If you want to use the CLI for some reason, do the above but use `cli.sh` instead of steps 4-6.
 If you're on Windows, just copy the last line of that file and use that.

 e.g. `./cli.sh -s foo -r bar`

+### Adminer

+The setup provides a web interface for the SQL DB at <http://localhost:8081/>.
+Use the DB credentials mentioned in step 5 to connect and do whatever you want.